-I have had to rely on my memory to write about my visit to RBI Monetary Museum; since photography was not allowed inside their premises.
-This wonderful museum depicts the evolution of money from 2nd century BC until this day.
-Founded in 2005, it is run by the Reserve Bank of India.
-RBI Monetary Museum is located on the ground level of the RBI premises in Fort, South Mumbai.
+I have had to rely on my memory to write about my visit to the RBI Museum in Mumbai, since photography was not allowed inside their premises.
+This wonderful monetary museum depicts the evolution of money from 2nd century BC until this day.
+Founded in 2005, it is run by the Reserve Bank of India and located on the ground level of the RBI premises in Fort, South Mumbai.

-What’s in store at RBI Monetary Museum Mumbai?
+What to expect at the RBI Museum Mumbai?

-An interesting section displays commemorative coins such as Sardar Vallabhbhai Patel coins, Indira Gandhi coins and Jawaharlal Nehru coins, circulated on special occasions.
+An interesting section displays commemorative coins such as the Sardar Vallabhbhai Patel coins, Indira Gandhi coins and Jawaharlal Nehru coins that were circulated on special occasions.
 The last section closes with a neat explanation of the role and responsibilities of the Reserve Bank of India.
-It also has a wall of fame of the Governors of RBI till date.
+It also has a wall of fame of all the Governors of RBI till date.

-- India distinguished with a record of producing the smallest coin in the world and the largest gold coin until 1987.
+• India being distinguished with a record of producing the smallest coin in the world and the largest gold coin until 1987

-- A gold balance machine on display, used to weigh gold bars.
+• A gold balance machine on display that was used to weigh gold bars

-RBI Monetary Museum adds flavor to Mumbai’s museum scene.
-The concept is interesting.
-And having being run by the nation’s central banking institution lends exclusivity.
+The RBI Monetary Museum adds flavor to Mumbai’s museum scene.
+The concept is interesting and having being run by the nation’s central banking institution lends exclusivity to the place.
 Perhaps, my only disappointment was that I couldn’t take home personally clicked pictures from inside the museum due to their no photography policy.

 Reserve Bank of India Monetary Museum